 In 2003, he self-published a book-length poem titled Baltimore which was premiered in a reading at Lehman Hall in Cambridge, MA.
 Through the mid-oughts, Blake-Plock picked up occasional work writing for alt-weeklies — including a rather non-sensical series of food articles that had very little to do with food — and contributed to a handful of blogs.
 In 2010, he wrote and then shelved an obscurely satirical coming-of-age mystery novel about Enochian vision magick.
 Since 2013, he has been working on a book concerning esoteric ritual based in part on W.B.
 Yeats’ Castle of Heroes and A Vision.
 And in 2018, he started work on a science fiction novel with the working title of Qubit Hound.

 In the field of technology, Blake-Plock’s expertise is in the xAPI data specification — an open source spec designed to allow for the interoperable tracking of human learning and performance in a machine readable format.
 He has has written widely for both academic and general audiences.
-Articles and white papers include “Mission Control for Learning and Performance”, “xAPIsec: Towards an information security protocol for xAPI” published in the xAPI Quarterly, “Embedding Cyber-Physical Systems for Assessing Performance in Training Simulations” presented at the Interservice / Industry Training, Simulation, and Education Conference, and “Benefits of xAPI Profiles Extend Across Development Teams” published in the trade publication Learning Solutions.
+Articles, book chapters, and white papers include “Analytics and Visualization” in Modernizing Learning: Building the Future Learning Ecosystem; “Mission Control for Learning and Performance”; “xAPIsec: Towards an information security protocol for xAPI” published in the xAPI Quarterly; “Embedding Cyber-Physical Systems for Assessing Performance in Training Simulations” presented at the Interservice / Industry Training, Simulation, and Education Conference; and “Benefits of xAPI Profiles Extend Across Development Teams” published in the trade publication Learning Solutions.

-In 2018, Blake-Plock became a private sector representative on the Education Data Roundtable at the United Nations Global Partnership for Education.
+In 2018, Blake-Plock became a private sector representative on the Education Data Solutions Roundtable at the Global Partnership for Education.
+In 2019 he began working on data solutions in the developing world, particularly in the space of education data management and national education data analysis.

 Blake-Plock’s work in technology started as a high school teacher in a school that was an early adopter of 1:1 computing.
 In the late oughts, he designed and taught courses on technology in education at Johns Hopkins for Baltimore City Public Schools educators.